 You're working on a school project and need to buy some supplies for it.
 Your partner on the project offers to buy the supplies.
-You want to pay half of the cost of supplies, but you don't want to discuss the cost of the supplies now, so you say:
+You want to pay half of the cost, so you tell him this.

 Just keep track of how much you're spending and I'll pay you back.